OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/running_kubernetes_clusters.md

 oneflow top
 ```

-This produces the output of `oneflow list`, updated continously.
+This produces the output of `oneflow list`, updated continuously.
 Once the status is `RUNNING`, to exit the command type `Ctrl+C`.

 On the Front-end node, we can check the status of the newly-created storage VM with `onevm list`: